a-s-ahmed/igor_pro_vscode/README.md

 6. Enjoy!

-igor.tmLanguage is based on https://github.com/byte-physics/language-igor and is being re-packaged for vscode default themes, both dark and light.
-Im testing with Light (Visual Studio), Light+ (defualt light), Dark (Visual Studio), Dark+ (defualt dark).
+igor.tmLanguage is based on https://github.com/byte-physics/language-igor .

 comments:  considered invalid scope for the bright red color